Upcoming Heart for Africa events

 2019 All-Star Trip: February - March 2019

 The February 2019 trip was awesome!
 A total of 20 young people spent 10 days in Tanzania, visiting schools, orphanages and the Mateves community whom we're helping to build a community centre - as well as having a safari day in Ngorongoro and visiting a snake park!
 Thank you to Steve, Mary and the rest of the team in Arusha for looking after them so well!
-Photos will be in the gallery very soon!!
+Please see latest photos in the gallery!

 BF Kilimanjaro Expedition 2018